-This subject comprises of an overview of issues pertaining to psychoactive drugs, especially drugs of abuse.
-Topics covered include the different classes of psychoactive drugs and their effects; basis of drug actions in the brain; theories of drug addiction and alcoholism; substance abuse treatments; therapeutic uses of psychoactive drugs; and drugs and society.
-Debate is definitely encouraged concerning controversial aspects of drug issues.
+This subject comprises an overview of issues pertaining to psychoactive drugs, especially drugs of abuse.
+Topics covered include the different classes of psychoactive drugs and their effects; the basis of drug actions in the brain; theories of drug addiction and alcoholism; substance abuse treatments; therapeutic uses of psychoactive drugs; and drugs and society.
 This subject also aims to develop a critical thinking perspective on issues and findings in drugs and alcohol research.

 |Faculty||Faculty of Society & Design|

 1. Demonstrate understanding of the major concepts, theoretical perspectives, empirical findings and historical trends in psychopharmacology;

 2. Comprehend and apply a broad and coherent body of knowledge of Psychology, with depth of understanding of underlying principles, theories and concepts in the discipline, using a scientific approach.

 3. Apply knowledge and skills of Psychology in a manner that is reflexive, culturally appropriate and sensitive to the diversity of individuals.